BELGIUM

 this is not Edith |

 Edith lives in Knokke, a coastal resort town about a half hour by train from Bruges.
-We first visited her there in the great deep-freeze of December 2009.
+We first visited her there during the great deep freeze of December 2009.
 We wanted to see Bruges in the summer.
-The weather this trip was perfect.
+The weather on this trip was perfect.

 The clear coastal air on the shores of the North Sea was exhilarating.